dprea/js-custom-sandbox/README.md

 #JS PLAYGROUND

+Currently uses a Plain HTML Style with Apache.
+Front End JS Factories.
+WebRTC Playground.
+Node.js is not used in this app outside of bower.

 This codebase is used as a playground for me to test HTML5, CSS3, and JS apps.

 DISCLAIMER: This is a playground.
 It's only purpose is experimentation and learning.